Ginger turmeric basmati aromatic rice – a unique and delicious Middle Eastern side dish perfect for pairing with your favorite entrees.

 How to select and store fresh turmeric: Choose fresh turmeric that is firm with an un-damaged peel.
 Store turmeric in a plastic bag in the crisper of your refrigerator.
 It should last between 3 and 4 weeks.
 If it hasn’t been cut or damaged, you can store whole turmeric roots in a root cellar for a couple of months.

 How to cook with fresh turmeric: In order to cook with it, peel the skin using a paring knife and either finely chop it or grate it.
 You can use it in the same types of dishes you would ginger, and most curry dishes call for turmeric.

 In the past, I’ve used ground turmeric for aromatic rice, but this time around I used fresh.
 I also added fresh ginger and garlic, dried cranberries, and pine nuts.
 The rice comes out full of color and fresh flavor.
-I enjoyed the rice with chicken tikka masala, and will definitely be making it time and again when I cook ethnic food.

 I’ve used both brown rice and white basmati rice in this dish and love them both equally.
 Be sure to read the instructions on the back of the package of rice you’re using if you go with anything other than white basmati.
 Brown rice will require more water and cook time.

 Turmeric.
 It un-does all your debaucherous doings.
 Do that.

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your support!